FastSense/edge_ai_demo/README.md

   * two **Myriad X** devices;
   * three **Coral** devices.

-Neural networks model creation on this devices are greatly simplified by [**nnio**](https://github.com/FastSense/nnio) python package which we are providing.
+Neural networks model creation on these devices are greatly simplified by [**nnio**](https://github.com/FastSense/nnio) python package which we are providing.

 We also are using **ROS** framework as a middleware for image transport and other message exchange, so you can easily get access to the models inference results from within ROS ecosystem.